uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_reduce_func.rst

 You are responsible for ensuring the safety of such concurrency.
 In typical usage, the safety requires no extra effort.

 ``parallel_reduce`` may invoke the splitting constructor for the body.
-For each such split of the body, it invokes method ``join`` in order to merge the results from the bodies.
+For each such split of the body, it invokes the ``join`` method to merge the results from the bodies.
 Define ``join`` to update this to represent the accumulated result for this and rhs.
 The reduction operation should be associative, but does not have to be commutative.
 For a noncommutative operation *op*, ``left.join(right)`` should update *left* to be the result of *left op right*.

-A body is split only if the range is split, but the converse is not necessarily so.
+A body is split only if the range is split, but the converse is not necessarily to be so.
-You must neither rely on a particular choice of body splitting nor on the subranges processed by a given body object being consecutive. ``parallel_reduce`` makes the choice of body splitting nondeterministically.
+The user must neither rely on a particular choice of body splitting nor on the subranges processed by a given body object being consecutive. ``parallel_reduce`` makes the choice of body splitting nondeterministically.

 When executed serially ``parallel_reduce`` run sequentially from left to right in the same sense as for ``parallel_for``.
 Sequential execution never invokes the splitting constructor or method join.

 All overloads can accept a :doc:`task_group_context <../../task_scheduler/scheduling_controls/task_group_context_cls>` object so that the algorithm’s tasks are executed in this group.
-By default the algorithm is executed in a bound group of its own.
+By default, the algorithm is executed in a bound group of its own.

 **Complexity**

-If the range and body take *O(1)* space, and the range splits into nearly equal pieces, then the space complexity is *O(P×log(N))*, where *N* is the size of the range and *P* is the number of threads.
+If the range and body take *O(1)* space, and the range splits into nearly equal pieces, the space complexity is *O(P×log(N))*, where *N* is the size of the range and *P* is the number of threads.

 Example (Imperative Form)
 -------------------------